Top 10 · AR

 - Prosthodontists in ArkansasCrowns, bridges, dentures, and full restorations.

-- Dental Public Healths in ArkansasCommunity dental health and policy practitioners.
+- Dental Public Health Dentists in ArkansasCommunity dental health and policy practitioners.

-- Oral & Maxillofacial Pathologists in ArkansasDiagnoses oral diseases from biopsy and imaging.
+- Oral And Maxillofacial Pathologists in ArkansasDiagnoses oral diseases from biopsy and imaging.

-- Dentist Anesthesiologists in ArkansasSedation and anesthesia for dental procedures.
+- Dental Anesthesiologists in ArkansasSedation and anesthesia for dental procedures.

-- Dentist (Other)s in ArkansasDentists with general or unspecified focus.
+- Dentists in ArkansasDentists with general or unspecified focus.

-How are these oral & maxillofacial surgeons in Arkansas ranked?
+How are these oral and maxillofacial surgeons in Arkansas ranked?

 Arkansas's Medicaid program is Arkansas Medicaid.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Arkansas Medicaid provider directory (https://humanservices.arkansas.gov/about-dhs/dms/).How do I check a oral & maxillofacial surgeon's license in Arkansas?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Arkansas Medicaid provider directory (https://humanservices.arkansas.gov/about-dhs/dms/).How do I check an oral and maxillofacial surgeon's license in Arkansas?

 Use the Arkansas State Board of Dental Examiners license-lookup at https://asbde.arkansas.gov/.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial surgeon instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial surgeon instead of a general dentist?

 Impacted wisdom teeth that need surgical removal; Dental implant placement, especially with bone grafting; Jaw fractures or facial trauma.